ivy-llc/ivy/README.rst

 please check out our `contributor guide`_, and take a look at the `open tasks`_ if you'd like to dive straight in! 🧑‍💻

-If you'd like to ask us questions, feel free to join in on any of our weekly "Ask us Anything!" online sessions!
+If you have any questions, feel free to join any of our weekly "Ask us Anything!" online sessions!
-To see when the next one will be, check out the Events tab at the top left our `discord server <https://discord.gg/G4aR9Q7DTN>`_ 🙂
+To see when the next one will be hosted, check out the Events tab at the top left our `discord server <https://discord.gg/G4aR9Q7DTN>`_ 🙂

 Quick Start